 Director Ashcroft said the Committee held a public comment period on the Information Brief on NNEPRA at its last meeting.
-OPEGA recommended that they report out to the GOC what they had learned during their preliminary research phase on the project prior to the Committee making any decision about whether or not
+OPEGA recommended that they report out to the GOC what they had learned during their

 Director Ashcroft said the last question for a work session is typically whether or not the GOC wanted to endorse the Brief.
 If the Committee decides they want OPEGA to go forward with further work on this particular Review then she would suggest holding off on that vote because they will eventually be at a place where OPEGA will have a full and final report on the review.
 However, if the GOC decides not to go further on the review then a vote on endorsement would be appropriate.